royysoans/Predicting-Daily-Bike-Share-Demand/README.md

     Total MAE: 688.5329352801748
     Total RMSE: 914.8831620767785

+After evaluating the Linear Regression model, I also explored a Decision Tree Regressor to capture potential non-linear relationships and feature interactions.

 **Using Decision Tree Model**
 - Why?
 Decision Tree Regression is a flexible, non-linear model that splits the data into smaller regions based on feature values.
-It’s especially useful when the relationship between features and the target (cnt) is complex or not strictly linear.
+It’s especially useful when the relationship between features and the target (cnt) is not strictly linear.

 - Since cnt is a continuous number, Decision Tree Regressor can learn patterns by creating simple decision rules, making it a good choice for capturing hidden trends and interactions in the data.